WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 - $ecc$ eccentricity in degrees
 - $f_{pix}$ focal in pixel unit

-To get an estimation of the density we just have to square the function above
+To get an estimation of the density we just have to square the function above.

 \begin{equation}d_{pix}(ecc)=g(ecc)^{2}\end{equation}